Barabari-Project/Anuvaadak/README.md

 <h2><a href="//anuvaadak.nukes.in">Barabari Anuvaadak</a></h2>
 </div>

-A wrapper for multiple AI Models built by other people to make it easy to use.
+A wrapper for multiple AI Models built by other people to make it easy for the Barabari Team to use.
 Planned API extensions for forms and docs

 <!-- ## VARIABLES -->
 [BashIcon]: ./docs/assets/bash.svg